 I am not too fond of that kind of thinking.
 We are in a global world, we are talking about the third wave… And he talks about how one nation can “stay dominant”.

-Jingoist mindset is a bit of a narrow mindset in my opinion.
+Jingoist mindset is narrow mindset in my opinion.

 The central tenet of the book -how the third wave will be different and what it takes to be successful- is eye-opening (and makes a lot of sense, at least on paper).

-If you read the full version you will learn a lot about all the shady business going on in running a successful, disruptive startup.
+If you read the full version of the book you will learn a lot about all the shady business going on in running a successful, disruptive startup.

-Or again, AOL once survived because they got 3 millions from suing Apple on breach of contract.
+Or again, it’s very telling of the true corporte warfare that AOL once survived because they got 3 million from suing Apple on breach of contract.

 That stuff is eye-opening.
-This is what’s going on in the entrepreneurship world guys.
+This is what’s going on in some of the busines, world guys.

-Get ready to defend your company by the sharks out there.
+Get ready to defend your company from the sharks out there.
 Even when those sharks look nice and polished.

-Yes, I recommend The Third Wave to entrepreneurs.
+Yes, I recommend The Third Wave to entrepreneurs and investors alike.